 The collections, particularly the Luxart collections, have been assembled by someone with an eye to coordinating styles, but there is nothing unique or novel about the individual faucets themselves.
 The are generic Chinese designs that appear to be right out of the each manufacturer's They are neither designed by nor created expressly for Luxart.
 Chinese designs rarely are innovative.
 They tend to stick closely to the middle of the road and follow the pack rather than lead it.
 The goal of Chinese faucet manufacturers is to sell as many faucets as possible, which means keeping their designs well within the design mainstream to appeal to as many potential buyers as possible.
 Few design adventures take place in China.

 The Luxart and mainline websites are well designed and simple to navigate.
 Faucets can be displayed by just about any feature you can think of including number of handles, finish, flow rate, height and style class (traditional, transitional and contemporary).
 The search feature is accurate and responsive.
 Information about each faucet is extensive, more than enough to make an informed buying decision, except the origin of the ceramic cartridges.
 Knowing the manufacturer of the cartridge is useful to determine where or not it is a good one.

-Specification sheets are downloadable in .pdf format, and provide considerable information, including a dimensioned drawing.
+Specification sheets are downloadable in .pdf format, and provide considerable information, including a dimensioned drawing of each faucet.
 Installation instructions (also .pdf) are easy to follow and including an exploded parts diagram and warranty.
 Specifications and instructions are in three languages: English, Spanish and French.